namoopsoo/namoopsoo.github.io/content/note/2026-02-13-what-ends-up.md

 ## Defer with deferrence
 As David Allen originally pointed out, you need a system you can trust to defer or postpone, especially if someone else is counting on that thing.
 But I think we can agree that David Allen's context did nor include Slack and he did not work in a triage war room.

 But sometimes a low tech whiteboard or paper  can still be helpful.
-Even in HBO's The Pitt, in all the chaos of their triage, they use a central "board" for status.
+Even in HBO's The Pitt<sup>[4](#references)</sup>, in all the chaos of their triage, they use a central "board" for status.
 As long as it is out of your head , in a place you trust, you are not distracted by it.

 The deference part: maybe you can still respectfully ask someone to remind you again next time.
 This puts the ball back in their court and keeps you focusing on what you originally intended.

+## "Slow is smooth.
+Smooth is fast."
+Another thing I borrow from show, The Pitt<sup>[4](#references)</sup>, is this quote.
+This was a referenced during each of the last two seasons, I believe, during some of the busiest hours of the Jack Baueresque show.
+Per my memory the quote was introduced by Dr Jack Abbott, who is a war veteran and reading online, this quote does appear on military articles.

+To me, this is significant because no matter how fast everything around you is happening, if you don't approach it calmly, you will make mistakes.
+And carefully executed actions, played in sequence, should take less time than having to correct those errors.

 # References
 1. https://www.oliverburkeman.com/fourthousandweeks
 2. https://www.youtube.com/watch?v=arj7oStGLkU , Tim Urban , " Inside the Mind of a Master Procrastinator | Tim Urban | TED"
 3. https://www.youtube.com/watch?v=iN8lxhAkIuA, Newel of Knowledge on boundaries
+4. HBO's The Pitt